apnadkarni/blt/man/graph.rst

 	    -ydata { 26.18 50.46 72.85 93.31 111.86 128.47 143.14
 		    155.85 166.60 175.38 }

 The element's X-Y coordinates are specified using lists of numbers.
-Alternately, BLT vectors could be used to hold the X\-Y coordinates.
+Alternately, BLT vectors could be used to hold the X-Y coordinates.

  ::